mschoettle/website/docs/blog/posts/2020/migrating-data-to-nextcloud.md

   created: 2020-01-14
   updated: 2020-01-14
 categories:
-  - Howto
+#   - Howto
-  - Nextcloud
+#   - Nextcloud
+  - Self-hosting
 slug: migrating-data-to-nextcloud
 ---
 # Migrating Data to Nextcloud

 If you need to migrate your data to Nextcloud you probably don't want to upload all your files through the web interface.

-I suggest to first try it on with a small amount of data (for example, one folder) to verify that it works.
+I suggest to first try the below instructions with a small amount of data (for example, one folder) to verify that it works.
 Since Nextcloud runs as a container in my case some of the commands are specific to that, but if you don't you can just use the main command that is executed.

 As [previously noted](./notes-on-setting-up-my-raspberry-pi.md), my data was "in the cloud" (encrypted at rest) so not already on an external drive (besides my backup of course).